 Summertime is here and what will ruin any fun day outside?
 The mosquito.
-They make us itch, irritate us and can spread disease.
-There are ways to naturally repel mosquitoes, plants which repel mosquitos and ways to avoid getting bit.
+They make us itch, irritate us, and can spread disease.
+There are ways to naturally repel mosquitoes, plants that repel mosquitos and ways to avoid getting bit.

 Why should you bother with mosquito control?